 Remove soundtrack from movies and your favorite actors will look as tough as you.

 If, ironically, we could live our lives with a constant soundtrack that follows us and adapts to the type of actions we are doing, we surely may assert:

 Whoa, that’s life!” (no, it’s not: it’s a movie-like existence..)

-but since we are living in a real world, where outcomes don’t always follow a director’s script, the only thing we can rely on is ourselves.
-I am aware of the undeniable fact that music during workouts helps and has the unique potential of helping us in felling better, but when our main goal it to use it to push our training sessions to their limits, what happens when we have to face a real situation?
+…but since we are living in the real world, where outcomes don’t always follow a director’s script, the only thing we can rely on is Ourselves.
+I am aware of the undeniable fact that music during workouts helps and has the unique potential of helping us in felling better, but when our main goal it to use it to push our training sessions to the limits, what is going to happen when we have to face a real situation?
 Will your favorite track be there motivating you just like in Silvester Stallone’s movie Rocky IV..?

 Wait a minute: am I training in fitness or in Martial Arts?

 Suddenly I decided to try not to listen to any music for a week, and I confess – I felt empty and unmotivated -.
 It was just like I had lost my purpose, as I felt addicted to music as something that could compensate that lack.

 What happens after you remove Music from your Workout.

 Straight after the first week with no music, just like quitting sugar, my body and mind got used to it and, unbelievably, I could find the motivation I started my martial arts career for back again.